Krrish 3: Design and costumes

 For the cast's costumes, Rakesh Roshan involved with designer Gavin Miguel.
 Roshan wanted a light and flexible costume to allow Kangana Ranaut to do her stunts without any restrictions where he stated "She has a lot of toughness in her personality.
 So instead of looking at feminine superheroes for reference, I looked at Batman".
 It took three and half hours to apply Ranaut's makeup every day.
 Oberoi is dressed in a metal suit weighing around 28 kilograms, which required about 2–3 hours and 7-8 workers to fix on the body.

-Soundtrack
+Music

-The songs of the film are being composed by the legend Rajesh Roshan at Krishna Audio; whilst the background score is being composed by Salim–Sulaiman.
+The songs of the film are being composed by Rajesh Roshan at Krishna Audio; whilst the background score is being composed by Salim–Sulaiman.
 The music rights of the film were acquired by T-Series for ₹60 million.
-The full soundtrack album was released on 18 September 2013 with music composed by Rakesh Roshan.
-The song Dil Tu Hi Baata is the 2nd hit song of multi-talented singer Zubeen Garg in this Bollywood industry.
+The full soundtrack album was released on 19 September 2013 with music composed by Rakesh Roshan.